cly/swarmkit/docs/python-sdk.md

 ```

 - If `timeout_ms` is omitted the agent uses the default of 3_600_000 ms (1 hour).
+- If `background` is `True`, the call returns immediately while the agent continues running.

 - Calling `run()` multiple times maintains the agent context / history.